-No statute of limitations for murder in Ohio
+No Statute of Limitations for Murder in Ohio

-It is also considered unfair to prosecute someone for most crimes many decades after the fact because evidence that proves their innocence can be lost to time.
+Statutes of limitations serve several purposes.
+First, they encourage law enforcement and prosecutors to resolve cases promptly while the evidence is fresh and witnesses’ memories are intact.
+Second, they provide fairness to potential defendants, as it is also considered unfair to prosecute someone for most crimes many decades after the fact because evidence that proves their innocence can be lost to time.

 - Intentionally causing the death of another (this includes the unlawful termination of a pregnancy).